Gluten Free St. Patricks Day Chocolate Cupcakes

 Gluten Free St. Patrick's Day Chocolate Cupcakes

-- Preheat the oven to 350.
-Prepare the flax eggs by mixing the flax seed meal with the hot water and setting it aside for 2 minutes until a gel forms.
+- In a small bowl, prepare the flax eggs by mixing the flax seed meal with the hot water and setting it aside for 2 minutes until a gel forms.

 - Pour the batter into about 16 lined cupcake wells and bake in the oven for about 30 minutes.